 Stability and Storage: Product stable at 2 - 8°C when stored undiluted.
 Do not freeze.
-Protect product from prolonged exposure to μL of whole blood.
-It is recommended that the antibody be titrated for optimal performance for each application.
+For product expiry date, please contact recommended that the antibody be titrated for optimal performance for each application.
+Clone NKI-M9 is reportedly not suitable for IHC with paraffin-embedded sections.

-Directions for Use: For flow cytometry the suggested use of this antibody is 5 μL per 1 x 10^6 cells in 100 μL volume or per 100
+Directions for Use: For flow cytometry the suggested use of this antibody is $\leq 2 \mu g$ per 1 x 106 cells in 100 μL volume.
+It is

-Anti-Human CD51 Antibody, Clone NKI-M9, FITC
+Anti-Human CD51 Antibody, Clone NKI-M9